cybersagnik/lsb-steganography-tool/README.md

 This **LSB Steganography Tool** allows you to hide and extract secret messages inside image files using **Least Significant Bit (LSB) encoding**.
 It provides a command-line interface (CLI) for ease of use.

 ## 🚀 Features
-✅ Embed secret messages into images using LSB encoding
-✅ Extract hidden messages from encoded images
+✅ Embed secret messages into images using LSB encoding ✅ Extract hidden messages from encoded images
 ✅ Supports PNG and BMP image formats
-✅ CLI with progress bars and colored outputs for better UX
+✅ Supports Cryptography ( Providing Extra layer of Secuitry ) ✅ CLI with progress bars and colored outputs for better UX

 ---